UCL/STIR/recon_test_pack/README.txt

 The scripts write some diagnostic output to stdout.
 Output of all programs is redirected to log files.
 In case anything is wrong, these might contain something useful.
+Please check the FAQ on the STIR Wiki if you have test failures.
 If you cannot solve the problems, email to the user's mailing list (see http://stir.sourceforge.net for info), with all log files attached to the email.